adrianma18/YelpCamp/README.md

 # YelpCamp

-> A simple CRUD based node project, displaying some demo data.
-Basically this is camping website, where you can create your own campground, review others campground etc.
+> CRUD based node project, displaying some demo data.
+Camping website, where you can create your own campground, review others campground etc.

 ## Prerequisites